Austrade: Vision

 Following World War II, both Doug Anthony and John McEwen who were instrumental in Austrade's rapid growth saw an opportunity to target the issue of Australia's balance of payments as the forefront of broader objectives.
 Policy objectives were achieved whenever difficulties emerged and the result can be characterised as leakages in the economy being filled at a timely manner.
 The 1960s saw the establishment of a global network of offices.
-It is important to note that the original focus placed upon regulating instability within the balance of payments has shifted over time to boundaries beyond Austrade.
+The original focus placed upon regulating instability within the balance of payments has shifted over time to boundaries beyond Austrade.
 The balance of payments is not to be confused with the fundamental objective of Austrade in stimulating the Australian economy through trade initiatives in the form of export programs.
 This sentiment was the main proponent that allowed for the expansion of the commission as a substitute for more flexible tariff and exchange rate policies.
 An overview of Austrade's broader vision has reveals concerns have arisen regarding what exactly role Austrade was supposedly created for.
 Charles Jameson, who was managing director at the time (1986) was mainly concerned that there was little to no background of the commission's history, especially when it came to preceding contemporary trade commissioners.